TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 [End   CfgFileDel] [DwnArr  POff] [PgeDwn StartL1L2] [VolMute Enter] [End] [Dwn] [PgD] [V-][Enter]
                 Caps            Num               Scroll                  C     N    S

-Layout 2  (Config Layout) has five additional small buttons on the far right side:
+Layout 2  (Config Layout) has five additional small pad-buttons on the far right side:
 Red     Press the small Red Pad on the Right to toggle the Math KeyPad on/off.
 Blue    Press the small Blue Pad on the Right to toggle the Keyboard on/off.
 Green   Press the small Green Pad on the Right to toggle the Media Keypad on/off.